Donald Trump moves to discredit James Comey, Andrew McCabe; claims bias in Robert Mueller probe

 Mr. McCabe fired back Friday night, releasing a statement saying Mr. Trump scapegoated him as part of an effort to discredit Mr. Mueller.

-The president’s is lobbing new attacks on the probe itself, tweeting early Sunday the investigative team is stacked against him: “Why does the Mueller team have 13 hardened Democrats, some big Crooked Hillary supporters, and Zero Republicans?
+The president is lobbing new attacks on the probe itself, tweeting early Sunday the investigative team is stacked against him: “Why does the Mueller team have 13 hardened Democrats, some big Crooked Hillary supporters, and Zero Republicans?
 Another Dem recently added…does anyone think this is fair?
 And yet, there is NO COLLUSION!”

 The Washington Times Comment Policy